laef1/cv-aim/README.md

 # Prerequisites
 1. Download **requirements.txt, aim_alignment.pyx, and setup.py**
-2. Put all 3 of them in the same folder!
+2. Put all 3 of them in the same folder
 3. Open CMD in the same directory as those 3 files
 4. Type this into CMD ```pip install -r requirements.txt```